|

 Welsh name composed of the elements eira "snow" and (g)wen

-"fair, holy, white."
+"fair, holy, white," hence "snow white."

-- EITHNE:
+- EITHNE

-Irish/Gaelic name meaning "kernel."
+meaning "kernel."
+Edna, Ena,

 - EITHRIG:

-Variant of Scottish/Gaelic Oighrig,
+Variant form of Scottish Gaelic Oighrig,

 possibly meaning "new speckled